How much do barristers earn?

 The Lawyer has compiled trainee solicitor salaries and newly-qualified (NQ) solicitor salaries from the UK’s largest law firms.
 Last update: 3 November 2022 The latest salary figures are a reflection of the influence of American firms on the UK market.
 When Bingham McCutchen became the first firm to offer NQs £100,000 in London back in […]

-This report contains An overview of cases heard at the courts in Dubai, Singapore and Hong Kong Jurisdiction specific profiles
+This report contains An overview of cases heard at the courts in Dubai, Singapore and Hong Kong during Q1 of 2023 Jurisdiction specific profiles

 Make your next move with The Lawyer Careers.
 Search and apply for thousands of vacancies, or receive email alerts for new roles when they go live.
 Whether you're looking at private practice, in-house legal or an exciting business support role, you'll find your future here.Search vacancies